How Permit Approval Processes Work

 Initial intake review: Staff check that the application is complete and route it to appropriate reviewers.
 Simple permits might need only one department's review.
 Complex projects might require review by building, planning, fire, public works, environmental, and other departments.
 Each reviewer is added to the queue.

 Departmental review: Each department reviews the application against their specific requirements.
 Building departments check structural and code compliance.
 Planning departments verify zoning conformance.
 Fire departments assess fire safety.
 Each review takes time, and reviewers have backlogs of other applications.
+For a typical residential project, the average permit timeline runs between 2 and 4 months from submission to issuance, though this varies widely by jurisdiction and project complexity.

 Comment and correction cycles: Reviewers often identify issues requiring correction — missing information, code violations, design problems.
 These comments go back to the applicant, who must revise and resubmit.
 Each correction cycle adds time.
 Complex projects may go through multiple rounds of corrections.